đŸ‡łđŸ‡± 🇬🇧

 • You feel that you shouldn’t go against anything.

-• You feel your audience for their story.
+• You feel being an audience for their story.

 • You are told that you don’t have “enough attention” or interest in their lives.